-Penalty for underpaying estimated tax - Form CT-184
+Penalty for underpaying estimated tax - Article 9 section 184

-If you can reasonably expect your New York State franchise tax liability on Form CT-184 to exceed \$1,000, you must file a declaration of estimated tax on Form CT-400, Estimated Tax for Corporations.
+If you can reasonably expect your New York State franchise tax liability under Article 9 section 184 to exceed \$1,000, you must file a declaration of estimated tax on Form CT-400, Estimated Tax for Corporations.
 We may impose a penalty if you fail to file a declaration of estimated tax or fail to pay the entire installment payment of estimated tax due.
 For more information, see Form CT-222-I, Instructions for Form CT-222.